telerik/xaml-docs/controls/touchmanager/gestures/creating-custom-gesture.md

 		</StackPanel>
 	</UserControl>

-To use the gesture we will need to register the gesture recognizer factory and create a recogonizer for the UIElement which should listen for it.
+To use the gesture we will need to register the gesture recognizer factory and create a recogonizer for the UIElement that should listen for it.
 Then we can add an event handler for the UIElement.

-#### __[C#] Example 9: Creating a new instance of the recognizer and associating it with an UIElement__
+#### __[C#] Example 9: Creating a new instance of the recognizer and associating it with a UIElement__
 	GestureManager.RegisterGestureRecognizerFactory(new TwoFingerTapGestureRecognizerFactory());
 	//-----------
 	TwoFingerTapGestureRecognizer recognizer = GestureManager.GetOrCreateGestureRecognizer<TwoFingerTapGestureRecognizer>(uiElement);
 	recognizer.AddHandler(handler);
 	element.AddHandler(TwoFingerTapEvent, handler, false);

-#### __[VB.NET] Example 9: Creating a new instance of the recognizer and associating it with an UIElement__
+#### __[VB.NET] Example 9: Creating a new instance of the recognizer and associating it with a UIElement__
 	GestureManager.RegisterGestureRecognizerFactory(New TwoFingerTapGestureRecognizerFactory())
 	'-----------'
 	Dim recognizer As TwoFingerTapGestureRecognizer = GestureManager.GetOrCreateGestureRecognizer(Of TwoFingerTapGestureRecognizer)(uiElement)
 	recognizer.[AddHandler](handler)
 	element.[AddHandler](TwoFingerTapEvent, handler, False)

-For this example we will wrap the TwoFingerTapEvent and the logic for adding handlers in a helper class called GestureExtensions.
+In example 10 we will wrap the TwoFingerTapEvent and the logic for adding handlers in a helper class called GestureExtensions.

-#### __[C#] Example 10: Creating a helper class that raise an event when the gesture is performed__
+#### __[C#] Example 10: Creating a helper class that raises an event when the gesture is performed__
 	public class GestureExtensions
     {
         private static readonly RoutedEvent TwoFingerTapEvent = EventManager.RegisterRoutedEvent(